Walkthrough#

 Getting Involved!#

-If you’re interested in following updates to nnsight, contributing, giving feedback, or finding collaborators, please join the NDIF discord!
+If you’re interested in following updates to nnsight, contributing, giving feedback, or finding collaborators, please join the NDIF discord.
+We’d love to hear about your work using nnsight!

-You can also follow us on X/Twitter @ndif_team.
+You can also follow us on LinkedIn and X/Twitter: @ndif_team.

 💟